 Witch Hazel Side Effects

-There are no reported side effects for witch hazel consumption, and the herb is considered generally safe.
+There are no reported side effects from witch hazel consumption, and the herb is considered generally safe.
 However, sensitive people might experience allergic reactions after using witch hazel topically.

 As with any other herb, it is recommended to seek your doctor's advice before using witch hazel in any form.